ssrikantan/az-ad-app-integration/oAuth-2.0-implicit-grant.md

 See below
 ![GitHub Logo](/images/accesstoken4.png)

-## 4. Use the access token returned above as a 'bearer token' to invoke the API.
+## 4. Use the access token returned above as a 'bearer token' to invoke the API
 See below.
 The REST API has parsed the access/JWT Token to retrieve the user name and returned that in the response

 ![GitHub Logo](/images/callsecureapi2.png)